unchartedsoftware/aperture-tiles/docs/src/docs/development/getting-started/tile-pyramid/readme.md

 At the highest level in the tile set pyramid (level 0), a single tile summarizes all of your data.
 On each lower level, there are up to *4<sup>z</sup>* tiles, where *z* is the zoom level (with lower numbers indicating higher levels).
 At each level, the tiles are laid out row-wise across the base map or plot, starting at the lower left.

 Each tile summarizes the data in the region of the base map/plot to which it corresponds.
-Tiles are [Avro](http://avro.apache.org/) record objects partitioned into a variable number of bins (typically 256 x 256 for heatmaps).
+Tiles are serialized objects partitioned into a variable number of bins (typically 256 x 256 for heatmaps).
 Each bin contains an aggregation of all the data points in the tile partition it represents.

 <img src="../../../../img/tile-pyramid-hierarchy.png" class="screenshot" alt="Tile Pyramid" />

 ## Tile Generation Process ##

-The process of generating a set of Avro tiles from your raw source data is called a tiling job.
+The process of generating a set of tiles from your raw source data is called a tiling job.
 The tiles created by a job can be served and browsed in any modern Web browser.

 As shown in the following diagram, the tile generation process has five main stages: